 - Most of the excess calories should come from fat, not protein or carbs.

-- Maintain protein intake at around 1 gram per pound of body weight (~2.2 grams per kilogram
+- Maintain protein intake at around 1 gram per pound of lean body mass (~2.2 grams per kilogram

 - If carb restriction is impairing your performance, then consider implementing the targeted ketogenic diet or the cyclical ketogenic diet